Glorias de Lucha Libre

 The Glorias de Lucha Libre Hall of Fame, founded by Los Villanos in 2014, is a professional wrestling hall of fame in Mexico City, Mexico.
-The hall of fame is dedicated to honoring the best and most influential wrestlers in the history of lucha libre, a style of wrestling popular in Mexico and other Latin American countries.
+The hall of fame is dedicated to honoring the best and most influential wrestlers in the history both Mexico and other Americas countries.

-The organizers raised economic funds to create La Casa del Luchador, a home where retired wrestlers who were facing challenging conditions and were often neglected could live with dignity.
-Moreover, the funds raised were intended to create resources for medical care for fighters and former luchadors who needed help to treat injuries they had sustained during their wrestling careers.
+The organizers raised economic funds to create La Casa del Luchador, a home where retired professional wrestlers who were facing challenging conditions and were often neglected could live with dignity.
+Moreover, the funds raised were intended to create resources for medical care for fighters and former professional wrestlers who needed help to treat injuries they had sustained during their wrestling careers.

-2014 Inductees
+2014 inductees

-This ceremony took place on April 2, 2014 at Expo Reforma in Mexico City.
+This ceremony took place on April 2, 2014, at Expo Reforma in Mexico City.